Tampa Sports Authority Background

 The stadium also hosted a Major League Soccer franchise, the Tampa Bay Mutiny, until it was folded in February 2001.
 The Tampa Sports Authority was instrumental in bringing the franchise to the Tampa Bay area and in also creating the Tampa Bay Sports Commission.

 The Tampa Sports Authority has hosted four NFL Super Bowls.
 Tampa Stadium hosted Super Bowl XVIII in 1984 and Super Bowl XXV in 1991.
 Raymond James Stadium hosted Super Bowl XXXV in January 2001 and Super Bowl XLIII in February 2009.
-The Tampa Sports Authority has also hosted many other sporting and entertainment events at both stadiums, including the NFL Pro Bowl in 1978, USFL Tampa Bay Bandits 1983-1985, the USFL Champinoship in 1984, the Tampa Bay Rowdies 1975-1993 and more than 390 concerts and community events.
+The Tampa Sports Authority has also hosted many other sporting and entertainment events at both stadiums, including the NFL Pro Bowl in 1978, USFL Tampa Bay Bandits 1983-1985, the USFL Championship in 1984, the Tampa Bay Rowdies 1975-1993 and more than 390 concerts and community events.

 Along with Raymond James Stadium, today Tampa Sports Authority also operates and manages three city of Tampa golf courses.
 These courses include Babe Zaharias Golf Course, Rogers Park Golf Course and Rocky Point Golf Course.
 With the exception of a management fee, all of the operating revenue is reinvested in the golf courses.